Nicola-01/LupusInFabula/README.md

 - populate_db_optional.aaa

 The first file inserts into the database all the possible roles; the second, instead, insert one complete game with all actions and also insert some games to test the logs and the statistics of an user.

+## Front-End

+The game can be accessed at http://localhost:8080/lupus/ and requires an account to play.
+Upon login, the home page is displayed, providing access to the `Habitant` and `Village` sections.
+- Habitant: This section allows users to manage their account (friends, change credentials, or delete the account), view personal statistics and history, as well as the stats and history of other players.
+- Village: In this section, users can create a new village, add friends, and select the roles used in the game.
+If already in a game, clicking 'Join your village' will display the current game.

+To view the rules and roles of the game, visit http://localhost:8080/lupus/rules.
+No login is required.

 ## Group members

 | *Last Name* | *First Name* | *Number* |